ismms-himc/visium_deconvolution/README.md

-Deconvolution of Visium data using
+Deconvolution of 10x Visium data using the tools below
 * Cell2Location
 * RCTD
 * Stereoscope